-The Toddlers Group is a friendly and popular meeting place for toddlers and their parents or carers.
+The Toddlers Group is a friendly and popular meeting place for toddlers and their parents/r carers.
 It meets every Tuesday morning during school terms.
-As well as toys, puzzles and books, there is an activity table for craft work and a time for singing.
-New members are always welcome and further information can be obtained from Alison Marsay, leader, or Pat Khan, treasurer – email@example.com,.
+As well as toys, puzzles and books, there is an activity table for craft work and a time for a story and singing.
+New members are always welcome,

 The church flowers are donated each week by members of the congregation.
 Almost half are given in memory of a loved one, or to commemorate a special anniversary.
 The flowers are arranged by those giving them or by one of the Flower Group.
 After the morning service a rota of people distribute the flowers to those who are sick, are celebrating a special event, or are elderly and unable to attend church.
 A card of good wishes, assuring the recipient of the prayers of the congregation, accompany the flowers.
 Contact person is Margaret Taylour (email@example.com)